Linux Piping and Redirection Explained

 STDERR

-STDERR is similar to STDOUT but it is used to handle error messages instead.
+STDERR is similar to STDOUT but is used to handle error messages instead.

-A simple way of demonstrating the difference between STDERR and STDOUT is to try and redirect the output of a command which generates an error.
+A simple way of demonstrating the difference between STDERR and STDOUT is to try to redirect the output of a command that generates an error.

 ls /etcw